pytroll/pytroll/web/source/workshop2013.rst

      method.
 This is convenient when e.g. gridding several swath products into a level 2.5/3 product (Climate applications).

- * MIPP allows XRIT decompression on the fly, and MIPP documentation slightly enhanced.
+ * MIPP enhancements and user documentation: MIPP allows XRIT decompression on the fly, and MIPP documentation slightly improved.

  * Three new projects initiated: